Asymptotic near-efficiency of the ''Gibbs-energy (GE) and empirical-variance'' estimating functions for fitting Mat{\'e}rn models -- II: Accounting for measurement errors via ''conditional GE mean'': Introduction

-{\bf 1.
-Introduction}
+\section{Introduction}

-We consider time-series of length $n$ obtained by observing on a ÒdenseÕÕ regular grid, a continuous-time process $Z$ which is Gaussian, has mean zero and an autocorrelation function which belongs to the Mat\' ern family with ÒregularityÕÕ index $\nu \geq 1/2$.
-This family is commonly used, e.g.~in geostatistics (see Stein 1999); recall that $\nu =1/2$ correspond to the well known exponential autocorrelation (in other words, $Z$ is a stationary Ornstein-Uhlenbeck (O.U.) process).
-The general definition of Mat\' ern processes can be easily formulated in terms of the Fourier transform of their autocorrelation function, namely the spectral density over $(-\infty, + \infty )$:
+We consider time-series of length $n$ obtained by observing, at $n$ equispaced times, a continuous-time process $Z$ which is Gaussian, has mean zero and an autocorrelation function which belongs to the Mat\' ern family with ``regularity'' index $\nu >0$.
+See the Introduction of Girard (2016) and the references therein for comments on this popular family.
+We just recall, for notational completeness, that a Mat\'ern processes on $\mathbb{R}$ can be specified by its spectral density over $(-\infty, + \infty )$ where $\theta$ designates the so-called ``(inverse) range parameter":